Five benefits of grand unified $SU(5)$ brane world scenario: Conclusion

-The most distinctive feature of our construction is the treatment of the Higgs sector, which resolves the long-standing doublet-triplet splitting problem of $SU(5)$ GUTs.
+The most distinctive feature of our construction is the treatment of the Higgs sector as discussed in Sec.~\ref{sec:Higgs}, which resolves the long-standing doublet-triplet splitting problem of $SU(5)$ GUTs.
 We have proposed two distinct models.
 In Model 1, the doublet-triplet splitting is achieved dynamically through a non-minimal, topological coupling between the Higgs field and the domain-wall background.
-The electroweak Higgs doublet possesses a normalizable zero mode localized between the separated walls, while the colored triplet mode remains non-normalizable and hence decoupled.
-The massless doublet appears as a topologically protected edge state, analogous to the Jackiw-Rebbi fermion, and no fine-tuning of parameters is required.
-In Model 2, a potential coupling between the Higgs and the adjoint scalar fields is employed.
-The potential gives rise to a repulsive potential for the triplet Higgs, and so the triplet has no localized modes and a large mass gap without light modes.
-Therefore, we have a doublet Higgs to find possible light or tachyonic modes.
-The correct pattern of electroweak symmetry breaking is achieved by a fine-tuning of parameters in the model.
+The electroweak Higgs doublet possesses a normalizable zero mode $h_{2,0}(x^\mu)$ localized between the separated walls, while the colored triplet mode $h_{3,0}(x^\mu)$ remains non-normalizable and hence decoupled as shown in Fig.~\ref{fig:bega_H}.
+Similarly to the localization of the gauge fields, the localized zero mode function for $h_{2,0}(x^\mu)$ appears in the ``dressed Higgs field'' as $H_I(x^\mu,y) = N_{H,I} \beta_{H,I}(y) h_{I,0}(x^\mu) + \cdots$.
+Therefore, the zero mode function of the original Higgs field is flat as ${\cal H}_I(x^\mu,y) = \beta_{H,I}(y)^{-1} H_I(x^\mu,y) = N_{H,I} h_{I,0}(x^\mu) + \cdots$.
+The flatness of the Higgs doublet zero mode function is not necessary but it makes the calculation of the effective Yukawa couplings quite simple as we seen in Sec.~\ref{sec:yukawa_eff}.
+The flat zero mode function is shown at the bottom row of Fig.~\ref{fig:summary}.
+Note that the massless doublet appears as a topologically protected edge state, analogous to the Jackiw-Rebbi fermion, and no fine-tuning of parameters is required.
+In Model~2, a potential coupling between the Higgs and the adjoint scalar fields is introduced.
+The resulting potential repels the colored Higgs triplet from the domain wall, so that it possesses neither localized nor light modes.
+Consequently, only the Higgs doublet needs to be examined for possible light or tachyonic modes.
+The correct pattern of electroweak symmetry breaking can then be realized by an appropriate fine-tuning of the model parameters.

 We have also derived the four-dimensional effective theory by integrating out the extra dimension.
 The effective Lagrangian successfully reproduces the SM structure at low energies, including the correct gauge kinetic terms, fermion sectors, and Yukawa interactions.
 Furthermore, renormalization group analysis demonstrates that the SM Yukawa couplings at the weak scale can be reproduced from appropriate choices of the five-dimensional parameters, establishing the phenomenological viability of the framework.